flyteorg/flyte/rsts/getting_started/index.rst

 What's Next?
 ^^^^^^^^^^^^^^^^

+This guide demonstrated how you can quickly iterate on self-contained scripts using ``pyflyte run``.

-To experience the full power of Flyte, take a look at the `User Guide <https://docs.flyte.org/projects/cookbook/en/latest/user_guide.html>`__.
+- To learn more about Flyte's features such as caching, conditionals, specifying resources requirements, and scheduling workflows, take a look at the `User Guide <https://docs.flyte.org/projects/cookbook/en/latest/user_guide.html>`__.
+- To learn more about how to organize, package, and register workflows for larger projects, see the guide for :ref:`Building Large Apps <cookbook:larger_apps>`.